YuehHanChen/Trending-YouTube-Video-Analysis/README.md

 # Limitation and Conclusion:

-> Limitation 1 : Youtube videos has **long tail effect**, which means some videos was not be popular at first, but might be popular in years so that the rank of each popular videos listed above might changed now.
+> Limitation 1 : Youtube videos has **long tail effect**, which means some videos was not be popular at first, but might be popular in years so that the rank of each popular videos listed in this analysis might changed now.
 For example, the video "The Poop In My Pants | Rick and Morty | Adult Swim" had only near 2 millions views in this dataset, but it has 7 millions views now in 2020.

 > Limitation 2 : There are some most important metrics of youtube like **Watch Time, unique views, and share counts**, but we don't have each of those information in the dataset so that based on the information given by the dataset to make decision about video creation will be some degree wrong.